chuckyLeeVIII/Agent_Samantha_Blackwin/README.md

    Ask a question and the assistant will respond aloud with a British accent.
    To use a specific installed voice, pass the `voice_name` argument when creating `LocalRAGAssistant`, e.g. `LocalRAGAssistant(model_path="Qwen/Qwen-7B-Chat", voice_name="lottie")`.
+   You can also enable the BMAD Method and Evolve 2 workflow with `use_bmad=True` and by passing a custom `Evolve2Workflow` instance.

 ## SurrealDB logging